MicroLabs-ACE/Attendance-System/README.md

 ### Verify

 Simply place an already enrolled finger on the sensor when prompted.
-This can be canceled mid-enrollment by sending 'Stop' over serial.
+This can be canceled mid-enrollment by sending `Stop` over serial.

 The following messages can be sent: